 These are the ultraviolet rays that can damage your skin if left unprotected.
 However, they do affect the skin in different ways:

 UVA rays are around us every day, all day long no matter the season.
 UVA filter down deep into the skin, causing long-term skin damage.
 UVA is 20 times more abundant than UVB and can even pass through glass.

 UVB rays are absorbed into the body providing us with vitamin D. The downside is UVB also causes the body to tan and burn, potentially leading to skin cancer.
 UVB cannot pass through glass.
 UVB rays are the most dangerous in the summer and during the hours of 10 a.m. and 4 p.m.

 Always wear sunscreen

-The main things to remember about sunscreen are: it is never 100 percent effective, and it needs to be thoroughly applied at regular intervals.
+The main points to remember about sunscreen are: it is never 100 percent effective, and it needs to be thoroughly applied at regular intervals.

-- Wear a sun protection factor (SPF) of 30 or higher.
-This gives the skin maximum protection, between 93 percent to 98 percent .
-Apply it at least 20 minutes before going in the sun.
+- Wear a sun protection factor (SPF) of 30 or higher, giving maximum skin protection between 93 to 98 percent.
+Apply it at least 20 minutes before going into the sun.

-- Only use sunscreen with broad- spectrum coverage.
-This means it will protect against both UVA and UVB rays.
+- Only use sunscreen with broad-spectrum coverage, which means it will protect against both UVA and UVB rays.